souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 trading information, and as such we need to setup a `StandardSSLContextService`.
 This will provide root certificates for example.

-You can do this in [NiFi][nifi] as showed in the following animation :
+You can do this in [NiFi][nifi] as seen in the following animation :

 ![NiFi's SSL configuration]({{ site.url}}/images/elk-tuning-nifi-btc-10-ssl.gif)